Bromley-by-Bow gasholders

-The Bromley-by-Bow gasholders are a group of seven cast iron Victorian gasholders in Twelvetrees Crescent, West Ham and named after nearby Bromley (now Bromley-by-Bow) in the London Borough of Tower Hamlets.
+The Bromley-by-Bow gasholders are a group of seven cast iron Victorian gasholders in Twelvetrees Crescent, West Ham, in the London Borough of Newham.
+They are named after nearby Bromley-by-Bow in the London Borough of Tower Hamlets.

 Built between 1872 and 1878 to store gas from the nearby Bromley gasworks, the site stopped storing gas in 2010, and is currently a brownfield site.
 They are thought to be the largest group of Victorian gasholders in Britain, with the Victorian Society calling them "a true symbol of the Industrial Revolution".

 History

-Historically, the site was marshland on the River Lea.
-In the early 1800s, William Congreve built a factory for his Congreve rockets on a 14 acre site.
+Historically, the site was marshland on the River Lea in the parish of West Ham.
+In the early 1800s, William Congreve built a factory for his Congreve rockets on a 14-acre site.

 In 1870, the Imperial Gas Light and Coke Company began work to build their largest gasworks at Bow Creek near Bromley, to compete with the Beckton Gas Works of their major competitor, the Gas Light and Coke Company.
 The works would be around 170 acres in size, replacing the rocket factory.
 Prior to completion of the Bromley gasworks, the Imperial was absorbed by the Gas Light and Coke Company (GLCC).

 To store the gas produced at the gasworks, nine gasholders were built north of the gasworks between 1872 and 1878, designed by engineers Joseph Kirkham, Thomas Clark and Vitruvius Wyatt.
 Gas was delivered to nearby factories, homes and businesses from 1873, and was originally used for gas lighting.
 Over time, gas was also used for heating and cooking.

 During World War II, the site was bombed in 1940, damaging several of the gasholders.
 Gasholder number 5 was subsequently removed, and the frame of gasholder number 3 was removed, leaving a circular lake.
 In 1949, the GLCC was nationalised, with the site falling under the ownership of the North Thames Gas Board.

-After the discovery of North Sea natural gas in 1965, gasworks were subsequently closed across the UK - with the Bromley gasworks closing in 1976.
+After the discovery of North Sea natural gas in 1965, gasworks were subsequently closed across the UK – with the Bromley gasworks closing in 1976.
 The gasholders remained, used to store gas under compression prior to use.
 The Bromley gasworks located to the south of the gasholders were subsequently redeveloped into an industrial park in the later half of the 20th century.